gendelo3/TheOtherRoles/README.md

 **Version 4.1.6**
 - Added Sound Effects: Most buttons / role funcionalities now have a sound!
+- Added a mod option: Enable Sound Effects
 - Added an option: Hide After Death Modifiers: Modifiers which will have an effect after your death will be hidden while the player is alive so they cant be claimed / called
-- Re-Added the player's last position to the map in meetings
 - Added lobby timer sync, so that each player can see when the lobby will close on Vanilla Servers
 - Added a credits screen to the main menu
+- Re-Added the player's last position to the map in meetings
+- Changed the custom region ui

-- Fixed the Spy's Name appearing in white to the impostors in the intro cutscene
+- Fixed a bug where the Spy's Name appearing in white to the impostors in the intro cutscene
 - Fixed a bug where the zoom function for ghosts would zoom in too far
 - Fixed a bug where custom color names did not work (TOR is now compatible with colorblind mode)
 - Fixed a bug where the ninjas color name did not become invisible in colorblind mode